 If you get injured this Halloween, look to your consumer directed healthcare (CDH) account to take the scare out of treating your boo-boo.
 Halloween is magical!
 All week long, people get festive by decorating their houses and lawns, carving pumpkins, and dressing up in their favorite costumes.
 However, when someone gets injured, Halloween can be … More >>

-The alphabet soup of consumer directed healthcare (CDH) – FSAs, HRAs, HSAs, MERPs, MSAs – can make it a challenge to keep track of which accounts provide what benefits.
+The alphabet soup of consumer directed healthcare (CDH) – FSAs, HRAs, HSAs, MERPs, MSAs – can be confusing.
 Some are strictly employee- or employer-funded, while others may be funded by any party.
-Some accounts offer rollover; others do not.
-Knowing the differences is important … More >>
+Some accounts offer rollover.
+Others do not.
+Knowing the differences – like an HSA vs FSA – is important when it comes time … More >>

 Flexible Spending Accounts, known as FSAs, are an important part of consumer directed healthcare.
 The tax-advantaged accounts allow participants to pay for out-of-pocket medical expenses that may not be covered by their health insurance plans.
 Many companies offer FSAs as part of their employer-sponsored benefits packages.